 From SeNB (respectively, en-gNB) to MeNB (respectively, eNB), the source eNB for Conditional Handover

+From eNB to en-gNB for Conditional PSCell Addition

+From source en-gNB to eNB, and from eNB to target en-gNB, for Conditional PSCell Addition and Change

-The E-RABs Subject To Early Status Transfer List IE included in the EARLY STATUS TRANSFER message contains the E-RAB ID(s) corresponding to the E-RAB(s) transferred during Conditional Handover.
+The E-RABs Subject To Early Status Transfer List IE included in the EARLY STATUS TRANSFER message contains the E-RAB ID(s) corresponding to the E-RAB(s) transferred during Conditional Handover or during Conditional PSCell Addition and Change.

-For each E-RAB in the E-RABs Subject To Early Status Transfer List IE, the source eNB shall forward to the target, the value of the received FIRST DL COUNT Value IE or DISCARD DL COUNT Value IE. If the FIRST DL COUNT Value Extended IE or FIRST DL COUNT Value for PDCP SN Length 18 IE is included, if supported, this value is forwarded instead of the value contained in the FIRST DL COUNT Value IE. If the DISCARD DL COUNT Value Extended IE or DISCARD DL COUNT Value for PDCP SN Length 18 IE is included, if supported, this value is forwarded instead of the value contained in the DISCARD DL COUNT Value IE.
+For each E-RAB in the E-RABs Subject To Early Status Transfer List IE, the source eNB shall forward to the target during Conditional Handover, or the sending node shall forward to the receiving node during Conditional PSCell Addition and Change, the value of the received FIRST DL COUNT Value IE or DISCARD DL COUNT Value IE. If the FIRST DL COUNT Value Extended IE or FIRST DL COUNT Value for PDCP SN Length 18 IE is included, if supported, this value is forwarded instead of the value contained in the FIRST DL COUNT Value IE. If the DISCARD DL COUNT Value Extended IE or DISCARD DL COUNT Value for PDCP SN Length 18 IE is included, if supported, this value is forwarded instead of the value contained in the DISCARD DL COUNT Value IE.

 8.2.7.3 Abnormal Conditions